hariharan138/Quiz-app/Readme.md

-5# 📚 **Interactive Quiz Application**
+# 📚 **Quiz Application**

-Welcome to the **Interactive Quiz Application**!
+Welcome to the **Quiz Application**!
 This project is a dynamic and engaging platform that allows users to participate in a quiz, track their progress, and view results with detailed feedback.

 ## 🚀 **Features**